Overtime Calculator

 - Time and a Half (1.5x): 150% of your regular rate for hours over 40/week

-- Double Time (2x): 200% of your regular rate, often for holidays or 7th consecutive day (varies by state)
+- Double Time (2x): 200% of your regular rate, often for holidays or consecutive working days (varies by region)

 Example Calculation